Charles Lederer: Harpo, Ben Hecht, and a Comeuppance

-Lederer was great friends with Harpo Marx and the two constantly cooked up practical jokes at the balls and parties they attended at Hearst Castle, the estate of William Randolph Hearst, such as stealing all the female guests' fur coats and draping them over the statues outside the estate during a heavy rainstorm.
+Lederer was great friends with Harpo Marx and the two constantly cooked up practical jokes at the balls and parties they attended at Hearst Castle, the estate of William Randolph Hearst, such as stealing all the female guests' fur coats and draping them over the statues outside the estate during a heavy snowstorm.

 Lederer was a close and lifelong friend of screenwriter Ben Hecht, with whom he co-wrote numerous screenplays.
 Hecht noted that Lederer was "half Jewish and half Irish," and soon after meeting him, wired Rose, his wife, "I have met a new friend.
 He has pointed teeth, pointed ears, is nineteen years old, completely bald and stands on his head a great deal.
 His name is Charles Lederer.
 I hope to bring him back to civilization with me."
 Hecht's 1963 autobiography, Gaily, Gaily, was dedicated, "For Charles Lederer, to read in his tub."

 Lederer was famed on both coasts as a sardonic wit and "incessant practical joker," which endeared him to Hecht.
 Bennett Cerf's book Shake Well Before Using describes an incident during Lederer's career in the Army during World War II, when Lederer took revenge on an Englishwoman who had been making "rabid and noisy" remarks against Jews: